 The book was reprinted in April 2009, and I took the opportunity not only to correct known typos but to make many small improvements to the content too.
 This version was reprinted another four times.
 Then in late 2013 I had the opportunity to make more corrections (this time just minor ones) for the current seventh printing.

 NB: A corrected reprint doesn’t count as a new edition so it doesn’t have a new ISBN, and so bookshops can’t undertake to give you the very latest printing.
 Still, the original printing is long sold out, so one of the revised versions will be what is supplied by bookshops, Amazon, etc. In time, the best, seventh printing, will propagate through the distribution systems.
 You can tell which version you have in your hand by looking at the verso of the title page.

 The headline news is that this is an initially very gentle-paced introduction to logic by trees, though it does get as far as a completeness proof for quantificational logic (included for enthusiasts).
-Until this academic year, it was the text book for the compulsory first-year logic course for Cambridge philosophers.
+Until I retired, it was the text book for the compulsory first-year logic course for Cambridge philosophers.
 Click on the thumbnail of its cover to go to the publisher’s page for the book.
 And from there you look at the table of contents and a short excerpt.

 There are additional support materials available:

-- A corrections page for the second (and later) printings.
-(There are still more small typos than I would like, though only a small handful could cause any problem.)
+- A corrections page for the printings from the second to the sixth inclusive.
+(There were still far too many small typos, though only a small handful could cause any problem.)

 - The answers to nearly all the end-of-chapter exercises in the book.

-- The Worksheets for my most recent Cambridge 1A course.
+- The Worksheets for the last iteration of my Cambridge 1A course.